 He held onto the doorframe, poking his staff through the gate, nudging his daughter.

-He tersely said, “Come with me.”
+He tersely responded, “Come with me.”

-Although groggy with sleep, she got up, quietly opening the gate, stepping outside, careful not to disturb her loved ones.
+She drowsily got up, quietly opening the gate, stepping outside, careful not to disturb her loved ones.

 Against her better judgment, Conchita followed him.
 “Why not morning?” she asked, her voice nearly drowned out by the rolling thunder.